 6. No extension leads please

-No extension leads should ever be used with carpet blowers.
+No extension leads should be used with carpet blowers unless approved by an electrician.
 Check your leads regularly for damage.

 7. Make sure your air mover can breath

 Your blower should be positioned so that air can easily flow into the machine without obstruction.
 Keep the blower away from curtains and ensure no fluff or other obstruction is sucked against the intake areas.
-Any blockage of the intake areas can cause overheating and a melt down.
-Some professional carpet cleaner have not done this in the past which in some instances has caused houses and units to suffer significant fire damage.
+Any blockage of the intake areas can cause overheating and a meltdown.
+Some professional carpet cleaners have not done this in the past which in some instances has caused houses and units to suffer significant fire damage.